NetLogo/SimpleR-Extension/README.md

 Run `sbt package`.

-If compilation succeeds, `simpleR.jar` will be created, and the required dependencies will be copied to the root of the repository.
-Copy all the `jar` files and `rext.r` from the repository root to a `simpleR` directory inside your NetLogo `extensions` directory.
+If compilation succeeds, `sr.jar` will be created, and the required dependencies will be copied to the root of the repository.
+Copy all the `jar` files and `rext.r` from the repository root to a `sr` directory inside your NetLogo `extensions` directory.

 ## Using